2pisoftware/cmfive-docs/_tutorials/installation/installation.md

 2. Will install all Cmfive migrations.
 3. Will set up an administrator user, needed to log in to a new Cmfive install.
 4. Will generate encryption keys used by Cmfive.

+If you experience errors with these commands, see the further instructions on the next page.